collumino/pitprone/README.md

 The API is implemented with a slim middelware stack.
 The API methods itself are based on JSON.
 Authentication is done with additional HTTP HEADER fields, no session access here.
 It is based on a user declaration and an assigned API token.
-Syncing data to the actual order happens on a session related instance variable.
+Syncing data to the actual order happens on a user related instance variable.

 The order workflow contains the events
   :build_pizza